-The Characteristics, Components and Value of Healthy Watershed Ecosystems n

-Les the

-Chapter Two: The Characteristics, Components and Value of Healthy Watershed Ecosystems
+The Characteristics, Components and Value of Healthy Watershed Ecosystems

-What connections exist between climate, geomorphology, hydrology and healthy watershed ecosystems?

-What can the biodiversity of a given ecosystem tell us about its health?

-How does the structure of a watershed determine its plant and animal life?

-What is the significance of identifying keystone and indicator species?
+- What connections exist between climate, geomorphology, hydrology and healthy watershed ecosystems? - What can the biodiversity of a given ecosystem tell us about its health? - How does the structure of a watershed determine its plant and animal life? - What is the significance of identifying keystone and indicator species?

 This chapter is all about watershed ecosystems.
-Most often, humanity is concerned with water only as it relates to our own comfort and convenience.
+Most often, we humans are concerned with water only as it relates to our own comfort and convenience.
 Nevertheless, here we begin to make the case for the importance of water in the natural environment and just how vital is its role to our very existence.
 The interplay of living (biotic) and non-living (abiotic) components creates an ecosystem.
 A watershed is the land area that drains to a stream, lake, or river.
 To understand how a watershed works, we must first look at its abiotic components.
 Together, land, climate, and flowing water create the physical elements of a watershed's ecosystem.
 These basic building blocks, their structure, function and interaction, form the foundation of a watershed.
-In this chapter, we'll explore not only those abiotic components, but also the biotic, or living components that populate the watershed.
-Let's start with a closer look at Climatology, Geomorphology and Hydrology and the role they play in helping us study and understand watershed characteristics and components.
+In this chapter, we will explore not only those abiotic components, but also the biotic, or living, components that populate the watershed.
+Let's start with a closer look at climatology, geomorphology, and hydrology and the role they play in helping us study and understand watershed characteristics and components.